+Secondly, we rescue, socialise, foster and rehome street kittens and abandoned cats.
+As we don’t have a shelter and only a handful of fosterers, we can only focus on rehoming kittens and cats that can easily adapt to family life.
+We ensure that our fosterers can provide a loving family environment to each kitten and cat they care for in order to facilitate a transition from life on the streets to a home environment.
 Feral cats that have lived their whole life on the streets are often happier if they can stay in their known environment (after TNR) and get the loving care of their feeders.
-We also consider the human aspect as the often elderly feeders treat the street cats like their own and do get a lot of joy from them - as often they could not keep their own pets, this gives them meaningful purpuse late in life.
+We also consider the human aspect as the often elderly feeders treat the street cats as their own and do get a lot of joy from this interaction – giving them a meaningful purpose late in life.